PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/CodeMetrics/DanielAgostinho/CodeMetrics.md

 - In figure 6 we can see that most code smells have a lot of outliers, this can indicate that this metric is unreliable for identifying those code smells, except `God Class type 1` and `Feature Envy` which have a low number of outliers along with a low dispersion of values.
+The reasons for the unreliability is an inconsistent detection and a lack of correlation with code smells which leads to false alarms and possibly even missed detections.

 ### Relation with code smell:
 - In figure 6 we can see that `God Class type 1` and `Feature Envy` are at the bottom of the chart this can indicate